ruicrsilva/tc-phonegap-angular/README.md

 License
 =======

-angular-boilerplate is dual licensed with the Apache-2.0 or MIT license.
+tc-angular is dual licensed with the Apache-2.0 or MIT license.

 See LICENSE-APACHE-2.0 and LICENSE-MIT for more details.